spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 ###  Preferred On-Demand Instance Types per Virtual Node Group

 You can configure preferred on-demand types at the Virtual Node Group level for your AWS Kubernetes clusters.

+In each scale-up action, Ocean provisions the new instances from the preferred types as follows:

-Ocean filters out non-applicable markets (e.g., banned markets, blocked zones) when selecting on-demand nodes.
+-  Ocean filters out non-applicable markets (e.g., banned markets, blocked zones) when selecting on-demand nodes.
-If no markets are applicable, Ocean selects the types from the Spot whitelist to launch on-demand instances.
+-  If no markets are applicable, Ocean selects the types from the Spot whitelist to launch on-demand instances.

 For information about defining preferred on-demand instance types in the Spot API using the `preferredOnDemandTypes` attribute, see the Create Virtual Node Group APIs for [Ocean AWS Kubernetes](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSLaunchSpecCreate).